akkana/metapho/README.rst

 and making quick numeric tags, like keeping track of which images you want to share right now.
 It's also useful for giving photo-based presentations.
+Like metapho, it's intended to be keyboard driven.

 Command-line Scripts
 ====================